How Do I Make a Design?

 To make a design, you usually first open a floor plan image with the Design -> Plan -> Open plan image button.

-Then you immediately set the image scale, in one of two ways.
-If you have dimensions on your plan, you can use the Plan -> Set scale tool ().
+).
 Otherwise, if you already know the scale of the plan, you can use the Fixed Scale button to set the image scale directly.

 If you don't have an image, or want to modify the design on the image, you can sketch a plan with the drawing tools in the Design -> Draw toolbox.

 If you haven't used the program before, you need to make sure you are using parts from your own suppliers, by loading the right set of catalogs.
 Go to the menu item Tools -> Select Catalogs and check the catalogs you want to use.
 It helps to be somewhat familiar with the catalogs available, as some catalogs have parts that are specific for particular design modes, and there are special catalogs for making rigid duct designs, or for adding custom cost items, for example.
-You'll normally need to have at least one parts catalog, and one units catalog loaded, but it is usually a good idea to at least have the symbols catalog loaded, as well as the generic starter sets catalog in case your supplier does not have the correct starters you need.
+You'll normally need to have at least one parts catalog, and one units catalog loaded, but it is usually a good idea to at least have the symbols catalog loaded also, as well as the generic starter sets catalog in case your supplier does not have the correct starters you need.

 Choose Your Heat Load Method